-Ex-Marseille defender Habib Beye in contention for Dijon Sporting director role | Goal.com
+Ex-Marseille defender Habib Beye in contention for Dijon sporting director role | Goal.com

-Former Marseille and Senegal centre-back Habib Beye is one of the names in consideration for the role of sporting director at Dijon.
+Former Marseille and Senegal defender Habib Beye is one of the names in consideration for the role of sporting director at Dijon.

 According to FootMercato, Les Rouges are looking to fill up the position which has been vacant since July 2019.